SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: SeasonDepth Benchmark

-For the fairness to evaluate the performance of off-the-shelf depth prediction algorithms under changing environments, we investigate a large amount of depth prediction methods and choose to benchmark the representative and recent state-of-the-art supervised, self-supervised, and domain adaptation models from well-known \textit{KITTI} leaderboard \cite{Uhrig2017THREEDV}, which are with open-source codes and pre-trained models for a fair comparison.
-Here give important details for all the evaluated baselines.
+For the cross-dataset evaluation for the generalization of depth prediction, we further benchmark the representative supervised, self-supervised, and domain adaptation models from the well-known \textit{KITTI} leaderboard \cite{Uhrig2017THREEDV}, which are with open-source codes and pre-trained models for a fair comparison.
+Here are some important details for all the evaluated baselines.
 Our experiments are conducted on two NVIDIA 2080Ti cards with 64G RAM on Ubuntu 18.04 system.
 The evaluation metrics are modified based on \texttt{development kit} \cite{Uhrig2017THREEDV} on \url{http://www.cvlibs.net/datasets/kitti/eval_depth.php?benchmark=depth_prediction}.
-Also, our fine-tuned models on the SeasonDepth training set can be found on our website \url{https://seasondepth.github.io/}.